oscarfonts/sensor-widgets/doc/en/widgets.rst

 * "min_value" and "max_value", which will determine the extreme values.
 * "refresh_interval" in seconds.

-And the usual optional inputs: "footnote" and "custom_css_url".
+And the usual optional inputs: "display_utc_times", "footnote" and "custom_css_url".

 Status